nezhahq/nezhahq.github.io/docs/en_US/guide/dashboardq.md

 This issue may also be kernel related, try replacing the official kernel as well.

 ## Dashboard reboot failed: Invalid hostPort: nz_site_port etc.
-Usually this does not occur, if it does, you can modify the configuration through the installation script.
+Usually this does not occur, if it does, you can modify the configuration through the installation script or edit `/opt/nezha/dashboard/docker-compose.yaml` directly.

 ## Wrong Dashboard layout, CSS resources cannot be loaded
 If the Dashboard page has an incorrect layout, the usual reason is that the CSS file is missing or cannot be loaded.